AlbertoBoldrini/telegram-bot-ts/README.md

  - It can be used without or with a little abstraction.
 This allows you to finely control your bot without being limited by this module.

- - For all the requests it return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), this simplify the asynchronous procedures.
+ - All requests return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), simplifying the asynchronous procedures.

 # How to install
 Copy the `src/api.ts` file in your project.